-With any PPC campaign, you’ll pay the platform owner (Google, LinkedIn, Facebook, etc.); however, much you wish to have them deliver your ads in organic search results.
+With any PPC campaign, you’ll pay the platform owner (Google, LinkedIn, Facebook, etc.); based on how much you wish to have them deliver your ads.
 These ads are triggered when a user’s online search query includes your selected keyword.
 Whenever a user clicks on your ad, you pay the current Cost-Per-Click (CPC) from your existing budget.
 When your budget has been reached, your ads will no longer be displayed.
 So start by deciding how much you’re willing to spend days on this kind of advertising knowing that CPC will fluctuate and that your minimum and maximum bids will affect your Ad Rank.
 Ad Rank refers to how often and where your ads are served on the Search Network and beyond.
 The higher your Ad Rank, the more desirable your position on the page, and the more often your ad will be shown as a result of a relevant search query.

 We searched for "refrigerator repair near me."
 The top 3 listings all have the "AD" indicator next to them, these are paid ads.
 The top one is our client Bill's Appliance Repair.

 The next section is the Map Pack, an essential place to make sure you appear.
 People look to this to show companies near them.
 Google has started placing ads here, and the advertisement for Bill's also appears.